openconnectome/open-connectome/docs/sphinx/ingesting.rst

 * If you upload multiple channels at once they must all be part of the same dataset.
 * Check if you have the lastest version of ndio using "pip install -U ndio".
 * Make sure your directory structure is accurate and correctly ordered.
 * Make sure your data is HTTP accessible, see below how to check this if you are unsure.
+* Make sure the naming of your folders and files has the required leading zeros.

 Unsupported Image Types
 =======================